hfellerhoff/scorecompanion/README.md

   </a>

 # What is Score Companion?
 Score Companion is a free tool for searching for sheet music across a variety of popular sites.
-The site includes a sleek and responsive search tool, with a GraphQL API and a PostgresQL database on the backend.
+The site includes a sleek and responsive search tool, with a GraphQL API and a PostgreSQL database on the backend.
 Score Companion has almost 700,000 records in its database, which will only grow as we continue to add more sites.

 # Features
   - Free: Score Companion was created to help every musician find the sheet music they need, and will always be free to use.